 They look like they leapt out of a Dr. Zeus book — super-size balls stuck like lollipops on long flexible stems.
 Alliums can be startling the first time you encounter them.
 That being said, there’s so much to love about these drought tolerant plants, including long bloom period and resistance to most pests and diseases.
 And their whimsical appeal can sure liven up a garden.
 Continue reading →

 Let’s face it.
 It’s hard not to stress when your daffodils start popping up mid-winter.
 As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
 Moreover, they’re built to handle a few temperature swings.

-To understand why spring bulbs can weather a little early growth, it helps to take a peek underground.
+To understand why spring bulbs can weather a little premature growth, it helps to take a peek underground.

-In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out

-The scales’ job is to provide food and protection to the flowering shoot, which contains all of the above-ground parts of the plant, including stems, leaves and flowers.
-During the winter months, the shoot slowly grows upwards within the bulb underground.
+The scale leaves provide food storage, and they also protect the flowering shoot.
+This vital part of the bulb contains all of the future leaves and flowers.
+During the winter months, the flowering shoot slowly grows upwards within the bulb, eventually developing into a stem.

-If you see foliage poking up out of the ground too early, don’t worry.
-A cold snap may cause its leaves to yellow and die back, but your bulb will wait things out and send up new growth once temperatures warm up again.
+So if you see leaves poking up out of the ground too early, don’t worry.
+A cold snap may cause them to yellow and die back, but the bulb will wait things out and send up new growth once things warm back up again.

-There are a few strategies, though, you can undertake now to slow things down while adding an extra layer of protection to the flower shoot.
+There are a few strategies, however, that you can implement now to slow things down while providing an extra layer of protection to the flowering shoot.